Water in developing countries

 Our support for water initiatives in developing countries

 Water directly affects many issues critical to promoting sustainable development, including the economy, agriculture, health, trade, energy, and peace and security.
-As part of its international assistance, Canada supports sustainable water resources management and governance in developing countries.
+As part of its Feminist International Assistance Policy, Canada supports sustainable water resources management and governance in developing countries, with a focus on women and girls.
 It aids efforts to increase access to safe water and adequate sanitation, including menstrual hygiene.
 Canada’s water programming contributes to health, education, food security and economic growth outcomes for the poorest and most vulnerable.
-This programming particularly helps women and girls.
+In addition to targeted projects, Canada’s WASH efforts are also mainstreamed into broader global health and sexual and reproductive health and rights (SRHR) programming.

 Here are just a few examples of water initiatives being supported by Canada.